OceanGlidersCommunity/OG-format-user-manual/CODE_OF_CONDUCT.md

-size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or other similar characteristic.
+size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or other similar characteristics.

 We pledge to act and interact in ways that contribute to an open, friendly, safe, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards

-* Please avoid using overtly sexual aliases or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+- Please avoid using overtly sexual aliases or other nicknames that might detract from a friendly, safe and welcoming environment for all.
-* Please be kind and courteous.
+- Please be kind and courteous.
 There’s no need to be mean or rude.
-* Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+- Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.
-* Please keep unstructured critique to a minimum.
+- Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
-* We will exclude you from interaction if you insult, demean or harass anyone.
+- We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 We interpret the term “harassment” as including the definition in the Citizen Code of Conduct; if you have any lack of clarity about what might be included in that concept, please read [below](#harassment).
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.
-* Private harassment is also unacceptable.
+- Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
-* Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
+- Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contributes to a positive environment for our community includes:

-* Demonstrating empathy and kindness toward other people
+- Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+- Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
+- Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+- Focusing on what is best not just for us as individuals, but for the overall community

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal, political or religious attacks
+- Trolling, insulting or derogatory comments, and personal, political, or religious attacks
-* Public or private harassment
+- Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting

 ### Harassment

 The following behaviors, defined in the [Citizen Code of Conduct](https://web.archive.org/web/20200330154000/http://citizencodeofconduct.org/), are considered harassment and are unacceptable within our community:

-* Violence, threats of violence or violent language directed against another person.
+- Violence, threats of violence, or violent language directed against another person.
-* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+- Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
-* Posting or displaying sexually explicit or violent material.
+- Posting or displaying sexually explicit or violent material.
-* Posting or threatening to post other people’s personally identifying information ("doxing").
+- Posting or threatening to post other people’s personally identifying information ("doxing").
-* Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+- Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
-* Inappropriate photography or recording.
+- Inappropriate photography or recording.
-* Inappropriate physical contact.
+- Inappropriate physical contact.
 You should have someone’s consent before touching them.
-* Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+- Unwelcome sexual attention.
+This includes sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
-* Deliberate intimidation, stalking or following (online or in person).
+- Deliberate intimidation, stalking or following (online or in-person).
-* Advocating for, or encouraging, any of the above behavior.
+- Advocating for, or encouraging, any of the above behavior.
-* Sustained disruption of community events, including talks and presentations.
+- Sustained disruption of community events, including talks and presentations.

 ## Enforcement Responsibilities